Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Introduction

 \subsection{Hereditary representation types}

-The study of Cohen-Macaulay modules over Cohen-Macaulay rings is one of the most important subjects in commutative algebra.
+The study of Cohen-Macaulay modules over Cohen-Macaulay rings \cite{Yo90,LW} is one of the most important subjects in commutative algebra.
 Given a commutative Cohen-Macaulay ring $R$, one aims at understanding the category $\CM R$ of (maximal) Cohen-Macaulay modules over $R$.
-Ideally, one hopes to classify objects and morphisms between them.
-The most fundamental case where this is indeed possible is when $R$ is of {\it finite representation type}.
+The most fundamental case where one has a complete understanding of the category is when $R$ is of {\it finite representation type}.
 Recall that it means there are only finitely many indecomposable Cohen-Macaulay modules up to isomorphism.
-Although such commutative rings are classically well-studied, in general it is considered as hopeless to understand the whole category $\CM R$.
+Such commutative rings, especially the simple singularities in dimension $2$, are classical subject which are well-studied from many perspectives including representation theory \cite{BGS,Au86} and the McKay correspondence \cite{AV}, but in general it is considered as hopeless to understand the whole category $\CM R$.

 The aim of this paper is to develop the study of Cohen-Macaulay representations which can be seen as ``next simple'' from finite representation type, from the point of view of tilting theory and cluster tilting theory.
 We introduce the notion of {\it hereditary representation type}, construct some examples of such rings, and apply it to give some classification results.